bartvbl/ShapeBench-Replication-Archive/README.md

 doi, TBA

 **The code in this repository is intended as an archive.
-For the version that is maintained, please go [here]{https://github.com/bartvbl/ShapeBench}.**
+For the version that is maintained, please go here: https://github.com/bartvbl/ShapeBench.**

 ### Getting started